jranke/mkin/README.md

-* A side effect of this is that when parameter estimates are backtransformed to match the model definition, confidence intervals calculated from standard errors are also backtransformed to the correct scale, and will not include meaningless values (like negative rate constants or formation fractions adding up to more than 1, which can not occur in a single experiment with a single defined radiolabel position).
+* A side effect of this is that when parameter estimates are backtransformed to match the model definition, confidence intervals calculated from standard errors are also backtransformed to the correct scale, and will not include meaningless values like negative rate constants or formation fractions adding up to more than 1, which can not occur in a single experiment with a single defined radiolabel position.
 * Summary and plotting functions.
 The `summary` of an `mkinfit` object is in fact a full report that should give enough information to be able to approximately reproduce the fit with other tools.
+* The chi-squared error level as defined in the FOCUS kinetics guidance (see below) is calculated for each observed variable.
 * I recently added iteratively reweighted least squares in a similar way it is done in KinGUII and CAKE (see below).
 Simply add the argument `reweight = "obs"` to your call to `mkinfit` and a separate variance